Ficool

 Xin's look soured.
 His voice became somber.

-"Let's just say... we aren't friends.
+"Let's just say... we aren't friends He is known as the kingpin.
 When I ceased to work with him, he offered me a parting gift.
 He said he would cheerfully finance my attempts to take the music world by storm, so long as I fed him intel on the people I was working with.
 He can be your number-one helper or, as long as you play the tune he wants.
 But if you don't march in step...
 He doesn't just rain on your parade.
 He makes you and the parade disappear."

 Belial sat quietly, watching his friend.
 For the first time, he saw something brittle beneath Xin's confidence.
-This mission wasn't just about money—it was survival.
+This mission was one of survival and money.

 The train screeched to a stop, and the two of them stepped out into Gregon Forest.
 The air, sweet with pine, became dense, and as they walked deeper into the forest, the noise around them grew, a thousand whispers rising to shout.